Berzelius Symposium 111: Acute and Chronic Heart Failure

 Jonas Spaak, Cardiology, Stockholm

-Maria Liljeroos, MSc, Heart Failure Clinic, Eskilstuna
+Maria Liljeroos, MSc, Heart Failure Policlinic, Dept Cardiology, Eskilstuna

-14.30-14.45 Panel discussion
+14.30-14.45 Panel discussion with speakers and moderators

 14.45-15.15 Break and coffee